spacepy/spacepy/Doc/source/doc_standard.rst

 **Do not use**
  * Signature

+**Examples**
+ * Use them, but they must be fully stand alone, the user can just copy-paste exactly what is there and it should work (think, and probably run doctest on them)

 Method Example
 --------------
-This code from toolbox shows what a method shouyld look like in your code
+This code from toolbox shows what a method should look like in your code

     .. code-block:: python